jkomoros/boardgame/server/README.md

 6. Copy boardgame/server/api/config.SAMPLE.json to be mygame/server/api/config.SECRET.json .
 Do not commit this file to version control (your gitignore should help you avoid doing that)
 7. Create mygame/server/static/webapp directory
-8. Create mygame/server/webapp/game-src directory, which is where you will create all of your game-rendering subviews.
+8. Create mygame/server/webapp/game-src directory, which is where you will link to all of your game-rendering subviews.
+9. Create mygame/client/mygame/
+10. Create a relative symlink from mygame/server/webapp/game-src to mygame/client/mygame/ (see #14 for an example)
-9. In mygame/server/static/webapp/game-src, create boardgame-render-game-<gamename>.html (where <gamename> is the short name of the game) and define a polymer element in it.
+11. In mygame/client/mygame, create boardgame-render-game-<gamename>.html (where <gamename> is the short name of the game) and define a polymer element in it.
 This is the entrypoint for the rendering of your view, and will be passed Game object.
-10. Copy the following items from boardgame/server/static/webapp to your own webapp.
+12. Copy the following items from boardgame/server/static/webapp to your own webapp.
 None of them require modification by default.
 * bower.json
 * manifest.json
 * .gitignore
-10. Copy polymer.json to your own webapp.
-Modify it to add the game-src/boardgame-render-game-<gamename>.html fragment.
+13. Copy polymer.json to your own webapp.
+Modify it to add the game-src/mygame/boardgame-render-game-<gamename>.html fragment.
-11. Create symlinks from the following items:
+14. Create symlinks from the following items:
 * src
 * config-src
 * index.html